 Formerly called Read-Aloud Stories, our programs are designed to help children “cruise into kindergarten.”

 The Hershey Public Library provides a regular schedule of preschool programming from September to July.
-This consists of Books and Babies, Wonderful Ones, Toddlertime, Storytime, and now in the Fall, includes Play Day for Families.
+This consists of Books and Babies, 1, 2, Whee!, Storytime, and Play Day for Families.
 Each cycle includes two weeks of registration and five weeks of programming.